platformsh/platformsh-docs/docs/src/development/variables/_index.md

 - The configuration object to override,
 - The property you want to set.

-For example, to override the site name you'd have to set a variable named `drupalsettings:system.site:name` and give it the value you want.
+For example, to override the site name, set a variable named `drupalsettings:system.site:name` and give it the value you want.

 To set that value with the CLI: